saurabh2mishra/airflow-notes/README.md

 It uses [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) to create data processing networks or pipelines.

-DAG stands for -> Direct Acyclic Graph.
-Meaning it flows in one direction.
-You can't come back to same point.
+- DAG stands for -> Direct Acyclic Graph.
+It flows in one direction.
+You can't come back to same point i.e. acyclic.

+- In many data processing environments, a series of computations are run on the data to prepare it for one or more ultimate destinations.
+This type of data processing flow is often referred to as a data pipeline.
+- A DAG or data processing flows can have multiple paths in the flow and that is also called branching.

-For Data prcoessing we can create our simplest DAG like this
+A simplest DAG could be like this

-`read-data-from-some-endpoint--> write-to-storage`
+`task-read-data-from-some-endpoint --> task-write-to-storage`

+where
+- `read-data-from-some-endpoint` & `write-to-storage`  - reprsent a task (unit of work)
-where arrow `-->` represent dependencies which means on what basis next action will be triggered.
+-  Arrow `-->` represents processing direction and depencies to check on what basis next action will be triggered.

 ## Ok, so why should we use Airflow?